 Since 2003—for over fifteen years—Professor Ben Younes has established himself as among the NESA Center’s most active alumni, participating in an average of 4 NESA-sponsored programs per year since 2003.
 He has assisted an extensive list of both NESA-AFRICOM programs as well as NESA Levant and Gulf programs, including providing major support in securing Tunisian government support of a NESA-Yemen workshop, at a time when no country would permit the hosting of Yemeni delegates.
 Ninety-five percent of NESA alumni that have been recommended to NESA courses by Professor Ben Younes—including daughter, Sahar, and son, Firas—have remained actively engaged in the global NESA alumni network.

-- NESA Combating Transnational Threats Senior Executive Seminar, January 2013
+Attended: NESA Combating Transnational Threats Senior Executive Seminar, Jan.
+2013

 Honorable Congressman Trent Kelly was born on March 1, 1966, in Union, Mississippi.
 He graduated from Union High School and East Central Community College.
 He earned his bachelor’s degree and juris doctor from the University of Mississippi.
 In 2010, he received his master’s degree in Strategic Studies from the United States Army War College in Carlisle, Pennsylvania.